credpath/credpath.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in the Economics Department at the University of California, San Diego.
-My research focuses on the economics of marriage and couple formation, and the economics of crime and policing.
+I am an applied economist and a PhD Candidate in the Economics Department at the University of California, San Diego.
+I use modern econometric methods to answer policy-relevant, thought-provoking questions.
+My research to date studies focuses on economics of the household, in particular couple formation and marriage, and the economics of crime and policing.
 My primary fields of interest Labor Ecoomics and Law & Economics.
 My secondary fields are Health, Education, Public Economics, and Political Ecoomy.

-I am currently on the job market.